-The investor information memorandum outlines the full risks associated with personal loans.
+Our Information Memorandum outlines the risks associated with investing in personal loans.
 The marketplace model SocietyOne uses spreads risks across many borrowers by enabling investors to take fractional parts of loans.
 Investors do take on the credit risk associated with each loan and any loan default may result in a partial or full loss of the investors capital investment in that loan.

-SocietyOne adheres to strict credit control protocols and passes loans to a collection agency when a borrower is in default.
-If a borrower does not repay the loan, investors will lose their investment in that loan.
+SocietyOne adheres to strict credit control protocols and passes loans to a collection agency when a borrower is in default beyond a certain period.
+If a borrower cannot repay a loan, investors will lose their investment in that loan.

 Traditionally, livestock agents, who buy and sell cattle and other livestock on behalf of farmers, have provided working capital to their farmer clients from their own capital or overdraft facilities.
 SocietyOne AgriLending provides an alternative for agents to fund these transactions through offering lending facilities to livestock agents to help them fund farmers' livestock purchases.